 Part-Time Employees—one paid 15-minute break for each 4 hours worked, and 30 minutes unpaid lunch break per day.

-Nursing Mothers Breaks
+Lactation Breaks

-The City of Hastings complies with state law allowing employees who need to express breast milk for infant children reasonable break time unless it would cause undue business disruption.
+The City of Hastings complies with state law allowing employees who need to express breast milk for infant children reasonable break time.
 The paid break time must, if possible, run concurrently with any other break time already provided to the employee.
-The City of Hastings will make reasonable efforts to provide a room or other location that is shielded from view other than a bathroom or toilet stall, free from intrusion from coworkers and the public and includes access to an electrical outlet for the employee to express her milk in privacy.
-The City of Hastings will not retaliate against an employee for asserting her rights under this MN statute.
+The City of Hastings will provide a clean, private, secure room that is shielded from view other than a bathroom or toilet stall, free from intrusion from coworkers and the public and includes access to an electrical outlet for the employee to express milk in privacy.
+The City of Hastings will not retaliate against an employee for asserting their rights under this MN statute.

 Performance Feedback